Balogna: Sights

-The village is spread out and divided into several quarters - at the entrance, around the church, the "Corte", whose atmosphere reminds one of certain villages of the Venetian Lagoon or in certain rural parts of Tuscany.
+The village is spread out and divided into several quarters—at the entrance, around the church, the "Corte", whose atmosphere reminds one of certain villages of the Venetian Lagoon or in certain rural parts of Tuscany.
 The long circular route that give its shape to the village makes a sharp turn to cross U Canale, a place whose name might come from an old canal or from one of the old families that lives there, if not both.
 Then the road turns towards the location of the first houses built under Genoan rule, which stand protected at the bottom of the valley, "A Cardiccia".
 There are also more specific quarters like Guazzina, named after the fountain located there.

 Finally, three uninhabited valleys behind the village that were once in use (chestnuts, olives, kilns) make up the rest of the territory of the commune.
 Now this area is used for hunting, hiking, and swims in streams or in the river Sagone.
 Two bridges, one recent, one dating back to the nineteenth century, apparently the result of first attempt at a Genoan bridge, show the lasting efforts of conquest and control of the territory.
 Until 1930, there was an important mule road, which explains why the Balogna families are so close to those of Marignana even though the routes between two such formerly close villages are now so indirect.

-The main visible monument, Balogna's church is typical of a Toscan country style - you can also see the same style in the Tuscan Apennines, on the other side of the sea.
+The main visible monument, Balogna's church is typical of a Toscan country style—onecan also see the same style in the Tuscan Apennines, on the other side of the sea.
 The bell tower was built after the church itself.
 The only flat part of the village, the parvis, above the cemetery, is a place of rest and joy.
 The church is dedicated to the village's patron saint, Santu Quilicus, after whom it is named.
 Santu Quilicus translates to Saint Cyr, but this name is never used.
 Santu Quilicus' day is also the village's holiday, and it is celebrated with a parade and with games and feasting July 14 and 15.

-At the base of the commune, there is a hot spring, but unfortunately it is located on private land and not accessible to the public.
+At the base of the commune, there is a hot spring, but it is located on private land and not accessible to the public.

 Two buildings bear witness to past activity.

 The old inn, which could have housed about thirty people, has been turned into a barn.
-Since then, one has to imagine the wooden partitions, dormitories, bedrooms, common meals and games at night to relieve the boredom of the patients...
+Since then, one has to imagine the wooden partitions, dormitories, bedrooms, common meals and games at night to relieve the boredom of the patients.

-Nearby, there are two springs with mythic virtues - one hot and sulphureous, the other cold but also sulphureous.
+Nearby, there are two springs with mythic virtues—one hot and sulphureous, the other cold but also sulphureous.
 The first was famous for having "bleached" psoriasis, and the second was good for the eyes.
 There was one bath for men and one for women, as found elsewhere in Corsica.
 Only one remains.

 In the 1970s, European investors supported the construction of a golf course attached to a thermal station, but now only the olive trees, clementine trees, and feral animals give the place its charm.